sankalpaa/ConceptWelder/_posts/2024-05-24-pair-programming-with-kids.md

     </div>
 </div>

-### "When the pupil is ready the teacher appears."
+<div class="col-md-12 center-title">"When the pupil is ready the teacher appears."</div>